Current Access Update

 Workforce Shortages:

-On top of this, there is a national shortage of GPs and in addition, a shortage of experienced clinicians in other areas; this includes Nurses, Advanced Nurse Practitioners, Pharmacists and Physiotherapists. (the link below will take you to a snapshot of the current workforce challenges according to the British Medical Association.
+On top of a static GP workforce, of this, there is a national shortage of experienced clinicians in other areas; this includes Nurses, Advanced Nurse Practitioners, Pharmacists and Physiotherapists. (the link below will take you to a snapshot of the current workforce challenges according to the British Medical Association.
 Pressures in general practice data analysis (bma.org.uk).)
 This means that it can, therefore, take time to find additional or replacement clinical staff.

 What is Priory doing to address this?